 Sure, ten years ago, the feature that introduced him to a much larger audience really was sweet and full of love, but maybe he needed to remind them a bit about the tension betwen aknowledging, to an extent, the use of the media, and the right, to absolutely no extent, to fucking hate it.

-is it also because
+could it also be because

-when its about Black artists
+when about Black artists

-especially an underground house producer
+especially an underground house & techno producer

-who used to work in car factory
+who actually used to work in car factory

 a dead legend